 I was blown away by how impressive she was with such a great positive energy every meeting. (after tearful hundreds of rejections, she knew that sometimes just a few words of warm encouragements really hits the spot) I wouldn't have landed my current role without her words and supports.

-You can find me coaching other designers through the interview process at Pathrise so that they can also snag their dream roles and projects! 🌟
+Mentored and coached other designers through the interview process at Pathrise so that they snagged their dream roles and projects! 🌟

 Led and executed efforts to transform legacy systems on RapidDeploy’s cloud native application for 911 call takers, dispatchers, and first responders